Heena works in the recruitment team at Teach First and has responded to some of the most commonly asked questions.

 - Problem solving

 Each is outlined on the Teach First website, detailing what its assessors are looking for.

 Q. Can I teach the age group or subject I want?

 Teach First’s eligibility is determined by the schools it works with and by its university partners, so do have a look at the organisation's requirements.
 Not all curriculum areas are available in every location, so it’s important that you look into this early on in the process.

 You may be eligible to teach from your pre-degree qualifications, such as A-levels, Scottish Advanced Highers or other equivalent qualifications.

 You may have strong initial views about where you want to work and what you want to teach and you can rank these preferences on your application form.
-Teach First will take this into account but please be aware the focus is on placing highly motivated individuals where they are most needed.
-If you have extenuating circumstances that mean you need to stay in a particular location, please speak to the organisation about this as soon as you open your application so it can advise you.
+Teach First will take this into account but please be aware the focus is on placing highly motivated individuals in schools where you can make the biggest impact.
+If you have extenuating circumstances that mean you need to stay in a particular location, please speak to us about this as soon as you open your application so we can advise you.